SRWarrier/SRWarrier/README.md

 **Product Manager | Software Developer | B.Com Graduate | ICSI Aspirant**

 ### 👨‍💻 About Me
-I'm a self-taught software developer and a B.Com graduate with a finance background.
-Currently, I work as a Product Manager in a logistics company, where I combine my business acumen with technical expertise.
-I'm also a trained Company Secretary Executive, and I am currently pursuing the Professional Stage of the ICSI.
+I'm a self-taught Software Developer and a B.Com graduate with a strong background in finance.
+Currently, I work as a Product Manager in a leading logistics company, where I leverage my cross-functional expertise to drive impactful solutions.
+Additionally, I am a trained Company Secretary Executive, which adds a layer of regulatory and compliance insight to my problem-solving approach.

+Over the years, I've seamlessly combined my exposure to technology, finance, and legal compliance to creatively solve complex problems, placing myself in a unique position to bridge gaps between technical, business, and operational teams.
+This interdisciplinary approach allows me to design and deliver solutions that are not only technically sound but also strategically aligned with organizational goals.

 🚀 **Passionate About:**
 - Solving real-world problems through technology